 You can see this blue sock from blocks away and it has big black eyes and long Ichibod Crane fingers snapping the air.

 Big multinational corporations sell using Madison Avenue advertising giants with MBA’s and associates with degrees in Psychology, Sales, Marketing and Sociology.
 Once they turn us into cookie cutter people and make their products our choices,their job becomes easier and more profitable.
+In Creede, this wind sock is more than enough advertising.

 A home base doesn’t have to be anchored to be a home.